NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 Since you're following this tutorial there'll be no problems with the merge and everything will go swimmingly.
 With your master branch up-to-date you'll want to merge those changes into your active development branch.
-This ensures that eventually when you do want to merge your development branch into master the whole procedure goes smoothly.
-Anyways, to do this, check-out your development branch and run:
+To do this, check-out your development branch and run:

 ~~~.git
 git merge master
 ~~~

-This will merge the contents of your master branch into your current branch.
+This will merge the contents of your repo's master branch into your current branch.
 Depending on how master has changed conflicts may occur; if they do, you simply deal with them as we did above.

 GitHub Workflow
 ---------------

-The above commands are complemented by several GitHub exclusive extensions.
-Let's say you want to contribute to a very creatively named repo on GitHub called "GitHubRepo".
+The commands from the previous section are complemented by several GitHub extensions.
+We explain these extensions in this section.
+For the purposes of this tutorial, let's say you want to contribute to a very creatively named repo on GitHub called "GitHubRepo".
 Well we've got two problems.
 First, the maintainers of "GitHubRepo" probably don't want you directly committing to their code base without them first looking at your contribution ("looking at" is typically automated to some extent).
 Hence, they'll need to pull your changes into a sandbox area and assess them before committing them.
-This is the second problem, you probably don't want them accessing your computer.
+This leads to the second problem, you probably don't want them accessing your computer.
 GitHub has purposed a solution, it's called forking.
 Alls it is, is a fancy clone procedure.
 During forking GitHub clones "GitHubRepo" to your account (thereby